 An area of application is, for example, writing CGI executables: the slow speed of the network connection in comparison with that of executing a program makes program execution speed less important and has made scripting languages very popular for writing these applications.
 Logic languages are, a priori, excellent candidates to be used as scripting languages.
 For example, the built-in grammars and databases can sometimes greatly simplify many typical script-based applications.

-For example, in a Linux/Unix system, assume a file called hello contains the following program:
+For example, in a Unix system, assume a file called hello contains the following program:

 Then, the file hello can be run by simply making it executable and invoking it from the command line:

-and invoke ciao-shell, instructing it to read this same file ($0), passing it the rest of the arguments to hello as arguments to the prolog program.
-The second part of the line # -*- mode: ciao; -*- is simply a comment which is seen by emacs and instructs it to edit this file in Ciao mode (this is needed because these script files typically do not have a .pl ending).
+#!/usr/bin/env ciao-shell % -*- mode: ciao; -*-invokes ciao-shell through /usr/bin/env (POSIX.2 compliant), instructing it to read this same file, and passing it the rest of the arguments to hello as arguments to the Prolog program.
+The second line % -*- mode: ciao; -*- is simply a comment which is seen by emacs and instructs it to edit this file in Ciao mode (this is needed because these script files typically do not have a .pl ending).
 When ciao-shell starts, if it is the first time, it compiles the program (skipping the first lines, as explained above), or else at successive runs loads the .po object file, and then calls main/1.

 The following example illustrates the use of command-line arguments in scripts.
 Assume that a file called say contains the following lines: